alliah2025/PSUSphere/README.md

 | Organizations | Manage student organizations |
 | Org Members | Track student membership in organizations |

+## For Login Credentials
+  Use this Username and Password to be able to access the HomePage.
+  Username: 202380059@psu.palawan.edu.ph
+  Password: qwerty098
 ## Authors

 | Name | Role |